Jillzyt/jillzyt/README.md

 ### Hi there 👋 (I'm in the midst of exams now :( )

-🌱 I’m am hoping to learn to program XCODE applications for fun during my break.
+🌱 I’m hoping to learn to program XCODE applications for fun during my break.

 <!--
 **Jillzyt/jillzyt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.